Most Weebly users build their websites through the drag and drop builder through Weebly Inc.

 So if we take the approximate Bluehost monthly price of $14 – $16, and adjust for the 2 quantifiable benefits above (email and domain name), the adjusted monthly price will then be approximately $9 to $11.

 Not too far off from Weebly’s plans, not to mention you will receive 24/7 support from Bluehost.

 Even after adjusting for the free email and 1-year free domain name, Bluehost is still a little bit more expensive.
 But you have to consider the 24/7 live support they provide you.
 We didn’t include this in our calculation as it is not easy to put a price tag on it.

 If you tend to like instant support at any time, rather than waiting for email support, this Bluehost support benefit could be worth a lot to you.

 Money Back Guarantee

 If you sign up with Weebly Inc’s Pro / Starter package, you have a 30-day money back guarantee period.

 For Bluehost, you can also cancel at any time during the first 30 days and get all your money back.

-Once you past the 30 days, you can get full refund for any unused portion of the remainder of your contract.
+Once you passed the 30 days, you can get a full refund for any unused portion of the remainder of your contract.
 So it’s pretty fair.